-The designed set of the SPM forms are in the appendix.
-Part 1 of the survey for is for the socioeconomic characteristics of the respondent.
+The designed set of the SP method forms are in the appendix.
+Part 1 of the survey for is for the socio-economic characteristics of the respondent.
 Among these are gender, age, income, ownership of car, and income.
-Part 2 of the survey form is the SPM questionnaire.
+Part 2 of the survey form is the SP method questionnaire.
 The sample incorporates the supplementary data into the situation and the final level (low, mid, and high) values.

-The BIOGEME is a recommended free program used for data processing of the SPM survey.
+The BIOGEME is a recommended free program used for data processing of the SP method survey.
 It will be useful for the creation and analysis of the MNL achieved from the data of the survey.